Derek S. Maltz

 Derek S. Maltz is an American government official who had served as acting administrator of the U.S. Drug Enforcement Administration.

 Early life and education

 Maltz attended Syracuse University, where he played lacrosse.
 He graduated with a bachelor's degree in accounting.

 Career

 Maltz headed the New York Drug Enforcement Task Force at the DEA’s New York Field Division.
 While at the agency, he led the special operations division for nearly a decade.
 He retired from the agency in 2014, taking a new role as the executive director for government relations at surveillance technology company Pen-Link.
+After stepping down as Acting Administrator of the DEA, Penlink rehired him as an executive director.

 Personal life

 Maltz has a wife, Patricia, and three sons: Derek, Dylan, and Daniel.